RecipeTeacher

 1. In a large bowl combine seasonings and ground beef (still cold from fridge).
 Gently fold the seasonings into the meat so it’s well distributed throughout.
 Don’t overwork the meat.

-3. Place the patties on a plate and stick in the freezer for 5 minutes (see above about chilling).
+3. Place the patties on a plate and freeze for 5 to 10 minutes to firm up.

 Notes